shirronda

 Leadership Development Program Manager

-Victor Nascimento manages the Mel King Institute's Public Housing Training Program, a resource for Public Housing Resident Board Members and supports Leadership Development for CDC Board members in the Resident Leadership Academy.
-Additionally, he supports the advancement of the MACDC Racial Equity Pledge and contributes to the Association's overall mission.
+Viana Nascimento manages the Mel King Institute's Public Housing Training Program, a resource for Public Housing Resident Board Members and supports Leadership Development for CDC Board members in the Resident Leadership Academy.
+Additionally, she supports the advancement of the MACDC Racial Equity Pledge and contributes to the Association's overall mission.

-Victor immigrated to Boston from Latin America in his teens and has been a racial justice and immigrant rights advocate since his early youth.
-He earned a master's in public policy from the Tufts School of Urban and Environmental Planning and a BA in sociology from Tufts University.
-Before joining MACDC, Victor worked as an urban planner specializing in neighborhood planning and community engagement for nearly a decade.
-He has previous experience facilitating workshops for a state department-sponsored local government exchange program and conducting political outreach work throughout Massachusetts.
-He also has a professional background in the visual arts.
+Viana immigrated to Boston from Latin America in her teens and has been a racial justice and immigrant rights advocate since his early youth.
+She earned a master's in public policy from the Tufts School of Urban and Environmental Planning and a BA in sociology from Tufts University.
+Before joining MACDC, Viana worked as an urban planner specializing in neighborhood planning and community engagement for nearly a decade.
+She has previous experience facilitating workshops for a state department-sponsored local government exchange program and conducting political outreach work throughout Massachusetts.
+She also has a professional background in the visual arts.

-In his free time, Victor enjoys reading, playing video games, and gardening.
+In her free time, Viana enjoys reading, playing video games, and gardening.

 a man in front of a multicolored wall